lgloege/MITgcm-Lake-Michigan-tracer/README.md

     * [3D physical output for 2010](https://figshare.com/articles/tave_0000788832_glob_nc_tar_gz/7066592)

 - `raw/wrtds` = This directory contains daily histories of discharge (Q) in units of cubic meters per second and total phosphorus (TP) in units of mg/L for each river created using the weighted regressions on time, discharge, and season (WRTDS) method ([Hirsch et al., 2010](http://onlinelibrary.wiley.com/doi/10.1111/j.1752-1688.2010.00482.x/abstract)).

+- `raw/ES_2km_maps` = This directory contains ecosystem service shape-files on a 2km grid.
+These maps were created from the ecosystem service maps described in [Allan et al. 2015](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1890/140328)

 - `clean` = processed data.
 All processing scripts are in the `scripts` directory
 - `shapefiles` = shapefiles used in this project